How much is a garden room?

 Although garden rooms come as modular or bespoke options, there is a bespoke element in each and everyone, dependent upon individual requirements, and this will be reflected in the eventual cost.

-Contact our Halifax office today to organise a site survey to determine an initial garden room cost to enhance your living space and home life.
+Contact our Halifax office today to organise a site survey and obtain an initial cost estimate for a garden room to enhance your living space and home life.

 Jan 09 2024